CBS This Morning: Saturday edition

-CBS This Morning Saturday is the Saturday edition of the program, which premiered under that title on January 14, 2012 and is currently anchored by Michelle Miller, Dana Jacobson and Jeff Glor.
+CBS This Morning Saturday is the Saturday edition of the program, which premiered under that title on January 14, 2012 and is currently anchored by Michelle Miller and Dana Jacobson.

 Like the weekend editions of other network morning shows, the program has a greater focus on human-interest pieces than on weekdays, though it still concentrates primarily on the news of the day during the first half-hour.
 It also retains some of the common features of the morning show genre which were removed from the weekday show, such as musical performances and food segments.

 An exception to the usual Saturday format occurred on February 2, 2013 (the day before Super Bowl XLVII), when the weekday anchor team hosted from New Orleans (where the game was held at the Mercedes-Benz Superdome), an edition that was branded as simply CBS This Morning (instead of CBS This Morning Saturday) and was formatted similarly to the weekday program, including "EyeOpener" segments at the top of both hours.

 CBS This Morning did not produce a Sunday edition as a result of the long-running CBS News Sunday Morning, a newsmagazine that debuted in 1979 (and is a remnant of a short-lived reformatting of the original CBS Morning News broadcast that lasted until 1982).
 In contrast to CBS This Morning, CBS News Sunday Morning has long led the ratings among the Sunday morning shows.